Cumbria County Council’s Highways Service have launched an online survey to understand the views and needs of local people and road users.

 Click HERE to go to the main Parish Council page where you will find meeting agendas, minutes and other documents.

-Click HERE to go to the Neighbourhood Plan page for more information and minutes of the first meeting of the Steering Group on 17 September 2018.
+Click HERE to go to the Neighbourhood Plan page for more information.

 Clerk to Crosthwaite & Lyth Parish Council.